ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 matter clearing site data, dont directly override site caching in all cases.
 Worst case you may have to change port.
 Or in dev tools of browser, you may be able to disable caching fully.

-Concept of multiple chat sessions with same or different system prompts, as well as saving and restoring of those across browser usage sessions, can be woven around the SimpleChat class and its instances relatively easily, however given the current goal of keeping this simple, it has not been added, for now.
+Concept of multiple chat sessions with different servers, as well as saving and restoring of those across browser usage sessions, can be woven around the SimpleChat/MultiChatUI class and its instances relatively easily, however given the current goal of keeping this simple, it has not been added, for now.

-By switching between handle_systemprompt_begin/anytime, one can control whether one can change the system prompt, anytime during the conversation or only at the beginning.
+By switching between chat.add_system_begin/anytime, one can control whether one can change the system prompt, anytime during the conversation or only at the beginning.